Academic Catalog

 Statement of Educational Purpose

-Tuition Financing
+Tuition Financing Options

-Employer Acceptance and Tuition Reimbursement
+Employer Tuition Reimbursement

-Many businesses and professional firms recognize the value of accredited distance learning programs for employee education.
-The University has established the Partners in Professional Education (PIPE) program.
-This is a cooperative undertaking between employers and the University to provide graduate level educational opportunities to qualified employees.
+Many businesses and professional firms recognize the value of an employee’s education.
+Ask your employer about your benefits.
+Many workplaces offer solutions to fund education at a discount.
+The University has also established the Partners in Professional Education (PIPE) program.
+This is a cooperative undertaking between employers and the university to provide educational opportunities to qualified applicants.
 Through the PIPE program, eligible employees may obtain tuition discounts ranging between five and twenty percent.
+Many organizations sponsor employer-assisted tuition reimbursement programs.
+The university will provide all assistance with the necessary documentation for students seeking employer reimbursement.

 Student Loan Deferrals